chromice/ae/README.md

 $shaky->save();
 ```

-Now, Shakespeare was a playwright, while the rest of the authors are novelists.
-So let's delete his record:
+Now, Shakespeare was a playwright, and the rest of the authors are novelists, so let's delete his record:

 ```php
 $shaky->delete();